agongi/study/java/generics/README.md

 - http://ohgyun.com/51
 ```

-### Motivation
-- Prevent `java.lang.ClassCastException` in runtime
+Generics is used to prevent being `java.lang.ClassCastException` in runtime and remove redundant type-casting
-- No more casting

 <img src="images/Screen%20Shot%202017-09-09%20at%2014.55.03.gif" width="75%">